jihaddmz/MovieFinder/README.md

 # MovieFinder

-This is a full stack web project, using Reactjs, Nodejs and MySQL.
+This is a full stack web project, using Reactjs, Nodejs, Spring Boot and MySQL.